mauritssilvis/challenges/java/basic_java_project_cli/README.md

 javac nl.mauritssilvis.challenges.java.cli.general.projects.basic.Main
 ```

-Here, the Java compiler is supplied with class-name-like paths.
+Here, the Java compiler is supplied with class names.

-To solve the above problem, do not supply the Java compiler with a class-name-like path when a file path to a source file is expected.
+To solve the above problem, do not supply the Java compiler with a class name when a path to a source file is expected.
 In addition, ensure the `.java` file extension is present in paths to source files:

 ```shell